Rdawson96/usa-landmark-quiz/README.md

   - Google Fonts was used to import the font Nunito Italic into the style.css file.
 Theis font were used throughout the site.

 - [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php)
-  - Responsive Design Checker was used in the testing process to check responsiveness on various devices and to generate mockup image.
+  - Responsive Design Checker was used in the testing process to check responsiveness on various devices and to generate mock-up image.

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
   - Chrome DevTools was used during development process for code review and to test responsiveness.